 Olympic Bell, Bronze bell at Queen Elizabeth Olympic Park, England

-The Olympic Bell is a bronze bell installed at Queen Elizabeth Olympic Park near the Olympic Stadium.
-Its large size and solid construction give it a commanding presence in the space.
+The Olympic Bell is a bronze bell installed at Queen Elizabeth Olympic Park in London.
+It stands near the Olympic Stadium and is one of the few objects from the 2012 Games that remains on permanent display in the park.

 The bell bears an inscription from Shakespeare's The Tempest: Be not afeard, the isle is full of noises.
 This phrase captures themes of courage and connection that resonated with the Olympic spirit.